awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Choose **No** if you want users to be able to access objects by using either CloudFront URLs or Amazon S3 URLs\.

-For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.

 For information about how to require users to access objects on a custom origin by using only CloudFront URLs, see [ Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access)\.